 Later records, in particular those in respect of the marriage of Christopher Christmas UNDERWOOD to Elisabeth NEWDICK, 6 June 1822, St Nicholas, Kings Lynn (See http://genealogy.bobvine.nz/showmedia.php?mediaID=111&medialinkID=145 ), and Parish Register entries for their children conclusively identify John (Christopher) Christmas UNDERWOOD and Christopher Christmas BERRY as being the same person.

-The Banns notice for the Marriage records Christopher Christmas UNDERWOOD as having an alias “Salmon”, which was his adopted mother’s maiden name; further proof of his heritage.
+The Banns notice for the Marriage records Christopher Christmas UNDERWOOD as having an alias “Salmon”, which we thought was his adopted mother’s maiden name.
+Please read on.

 The marriage of CCB and the birth records above have taken me back in time in trying to reconcile facts surrounding his birth.
 My starting point was to find connections between UNDERWOOD and BERRY families.